CommitteeOfZero/impacto/doc/getting_started.md

 In a release environment, these files will be placed in a platform specific preferences directory.

 For development purposes it will fallback to looking for these files in the same directory as the impacto executable.
+They can also be overriden using cli arguments or the `args.txt` file

 ## Preparing files
 The following directories must be in the same directory as the impacto executable: